Tweety-Lab/NetLeaf/README.md

 # NetLeaf
- A Simplified way to run .NET from native C++ Apps.
+A Simplified way to run C# from native C++ Apps.

+NetLeaf allows simple and fast .NET C# Hosting from C++ Code through a handful of easy to understand methods.